Graduate Coursework

 Project Overview

-"I'm way over my daily steps, one piece of cake should be fine"
+"I'm way over my daily steps; one piece of cake should be fine"

-Image: Narrowing the problem frame to target an instance of Apple watch users with busy schedules, faking-out their health data.
+Image: Narrowing the problem frame to target an instance of Apple Watch users with busy schedules, faking out their health data.

 Execution

-After more structured, hour long interviews with 4 identified users, we found a repetitive instance of user's forgetting to log their workouts, which was-
+After more structured, hour-long interviews with 4 identified users, we found a repetitive instance of users forgetting to log their workouts, which was-

 2. Making users engage in a compensating mechanism based on their own judgement and assumptions- "Must have burned at least 1000 calories on that hike, I deserve this dessert."

-Image: [screenshot] Health-data from the Fitness app, for varying time frames.
+Image: [screenshot] Health data from the Fitness app, for varying time frames.

 To tackle the same, we recommended a feature which would allow a user to log a missed workout, by mimicking data from a similar workout, for-

-For an initial evaluation, we implemented our ideas through a paper prototype of the watch and made user's go through it with the help of guided prompts, asking them to think out loud as they did.
-A member from the group acted as the watch, switching prototypes based on user's presses, for this Wizard of Oz kind of testing.
+For an initial evaluation, we implemented our ideas through a paper prototype of the watch and made users go through it with the help of guided prompts, asking them to think out loud as they did.
+A member from the group acted as the watch, switching prototypes based on the user's presses, for this Wizard of Oz kind of testing.

 Image: Wizard of Oz Testing using a paper prototype.